jaybeeuu/jaybeeuu-dev/packages/posts/src/what-is-this/what-is-this.md

 There are a set of rules. and in order to decode `this` we just need to learn the rules.
 So what are they?

-I had look through the ecma spec to find a definitive list.
+I had look through the ECMA spec to find a definitive list.
-But it gets a little involved and only gives part of the story given the w3c api we use in the browser.
+But it gets a little involved and only gives part of the story given the W3C API we use in the browser.
 Perhaps its the subject of another post another time.
 Instead I'm going to present a slightly augmented version of a list you find on [w3schools](https://www.w3schools.com/js/js_this.asp).